Xirobod/segurachain/README.md

 <h3>To do list:</h3>

--> Improve MemPool broadcast instances:
+-> Improve MemPool broadcast instances.

 -> Complete some parts of the whitepaper and translate it in english.

 -> Complete wallets balance checkpoint disk cache process.

+-> Complete Desktop Wallet features and options.

 -> Develop the IO Cache Network mode.